markteehan/NewsEvents_InfluxDB/README.md

 Viewing the Results:
 - runme will query influxDB to check if data is streaming back down from CC.
-- Chronograf is running but I havent built a country-counter dashboard yet.
+- Open Chronograf on http://localhost:8888 and import dashboard NewsActivity.json to view the streaming pipeline